Azure/AutoML-Distributed-Training-For-Tabular/README.md

 ## Characteristics of distributed training in AutoML
 <ul>
 	<li><b>Data size support:</b> For classification, regression - upto 1TB.
 For forecasting - upto 200GB.</li>
 	<li><b>Incompatible features:</b> 'Cross validation' and 'ONNX' features are not compatible with distributed training.
-Also AutoML will automatically make specific choices such as available featurizers, amount of data uses for validation, explainability and model evaluation.</li>
+Also AutoML will automatically make  choices such as restricting available featurizers, subsampling data used for validation, explainability and model evaluation.</li>
 </ul>